tomchung/tomchung.github.io/README.md

 Your file has the following fields you need to edit:

-`title` - Defines the title of your project
+`title` - Defines the title of your project.
-`year` - Defines the year the project was completed `layout` - Keep this as ‘Post’
+`year` - Defines the year the project was completed.
+`layout` - Keep this as ‘Post’.
-`tags` - This used to be typologies but is no longer used on the site `images` - Defines the source of the images.
+`tags` - This used to be typologies but is no longer used on the site.
+`images` - Defines the source of the images.
 Place images in the `public/images` folder.
 `size` - Specifies whether an image is displayed full width or two up.
 Can be defined as `full` or `half`.
 Half size images must occur two in a row and have the same pixel dimensions to render properly.